slowernews/wisdom-tldr/README.md

 > *'If opportunity doesn't knock, build a door.' -- Milton Berle*

 > *'Waiting for troubles to come to you will only multiply them and give them a deadly momentum.'*

+> *'If everybody contemplates the infinite instead of fixing the drains, many of us will die of cholera.' -- John Rich*

 > *'Enter action with boldness.' -- Robert Greene (28th law of power)*